Milestones:Birthplace of Silicon Valley, 1956

 At this location, 391 San Antonio Road, the Shockley Semiconductor Laboratory manufactured the first silicon devices in what became known as Silicon Valley.
 Some of the talented scientists and engineers initially employed there left to found their own companies, leading to the birth of the silicon electronics industry in the region.
 Hundreds of firms in electronics and computing can trace their origins back to Shockley Semiconductor.

 The monument area is very close to the street and will be maintained by the site owners and the City of Mtn.
-View
+View.
+It is open to the public.

 In bringing the first silicon semiconductor device production to Silicon Valley launched an industry.
 More than 400 firms in electronics can trace their genealogy to Shockley Laboratory.
 Silicon transistors and ICs are the basis of the electronic industry.